-The Federal Motor Carrier Safety Administration on Wednesday afternoon expanded its targeted suspension of hour of service regulations for truck and bus drivers hauling certain loads related to responding to the COVID-19 coronavirus outbreak.
-Now included are fuel; raw materials for items like toilet paper and alcohol related to manufacturing items like masks, gloves, hand sanitizer and disinfectants and more.
+The Federal Motor Carrier Safety Administration on Wednesday afternoon expanded its targeted suspension of hours of service regulations for truck and bus drivers hauling certain loads related to responding to the COVID-19 coronavirus outbreak.
+Now included are fuel, raw materials for items like toilet paper, and alcohol related to manufacturing items like masks, gloves, hand sanitizer, disinfectants, and more.

 FMCSA issued the emergency declaration Friday, part of President Trump’s national emergency declaration issued the same day.
 Drivers hauling the following loads will be exempted from HOS regs.
 Once a property-carrying driver makes a delivery of these items, they must go off duty for 10 hours before resuming work.